hoprnet/hoprnet/NETWORK_REGISTRY.md

 To register an eligible node in the NR, there are two options:

-- obtain a dev NFT and register your node on NR
+- obtain a "Network_registry" NFT and register your node on NR
 - stake tokens and register your node on NR

 The procedure for both options are very similar, which only some differences in the last step.